 “LIVE OR DIE”!!
-Indian Cinema and Survival thrilers – Trapped and Helen
+Indian Cinema and Survival thriller

-But sometimes, just two hours of our day can make us realize how invaluable we are and embrace and celebrate every moment of our life with gratitude and love.
-Survival thrillers are not just a genre of films, they are adventures that make us skip a beat.
+Sometimes, just two hours of visual bliss can make us realize how invaluable we are and embrace and celebrate every moment of our lives with immense gratitude and love.
+I’m talking about survival thrillers.
+They are not merely a genre of films but adventures that make us skip a beat.

 My earliest introduction to such a theme traces back to my childhood when I read “Robinson Crusoe” by Daniel Defo.
 The story of a rich young man stuck in an uninhabited island for almost 27 years and survives the worst, Robinson Crusoe has undisputable reasons to remain a classic.
 Cast Away (2000) starring the veteran Tom Hanks is a modern take on this 300-year-old bestseller.

 Some of the best survival thrillers are owned by Hollywood.
 Life of Pi (2012), where a boy gets stranded in the sea with a tiger, and Gravity (2013), a movie on how some astronauts try to return to earth are just a few to mention.
 Indian cinema has miles to go before being worthy of comparison in this genre.
 However, we can never forget the rare few movies that introduced the Indian audience to the world of survival thrillers.